thoralmighty/vs-candidemotions/README.md

 For instructions on how to install it, please refer to [the official wiki page](https://wiki.vintagestory.at/index.php?title=Adding_mods) on installing mods.

+Now also available at the [Vintage Story Mod DB](https://mods.vintagestory.at/show/mod/3275)!

 ## Examples

 ```